hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 by going to Networks > Tunnels.
 Give your tunnel a name that means something to you (only you will be able to see it in this dashboard).
 Next, select how you're setting up the tunnel.
 This guide assumes you are using the Docker method with Compose.
 Copy the `docker run` command — we will need it in a second.
-This is the important
+This next step is the important part: routing traffic from the tunnel to the service.
-part: routing traffic.
 Enter the domain and subdomain, then select the type of service.
 Since this is for Home Assistant, set the type to `HTTP`.
-Assuming that you followed [the instructions on setting Home Assistant up with Compose](https://www.home-assistant.io/installation/alternative/#docker-compose), your container's `network_mode` is `host`.
-Therefore, the service URL is `127.0.0.1:8123`.
+Assuming that you followed [the instructions on setting Home Assistant up with Compose](https://www.home-assistant.io/installation/alternative/#docker-compose), your container's `network_mode` is `host`, therefore, the service URL should be `127.0.0.1:8123`.

 ### Connect the tunnel